Skip to content

 On the Tasting Mat:

-• Jack Daniel's 12-Year Tennessee Whiskey: A limited-age-statement release from Jack Daniel's Distillery, tasted by Drew in the second pour.
-Rich butterscotch, cinnamon molasses, clove, brown sugar, leather, and tobacco notes give way to an unexpected earthiness on the finish — markedly different in character from the standard expression.
+• Jack Daniel's 12-Year Tennessee Whiskey: A limited, age-stated release from Jack Daniel Distillery.
+Drew notes this pours with less of the signature banana-nut-bread character than younger expressions, replaced by leather, tobacco, butterscotch, cinnamon molasses, clove, brown sugar, and a haunting earthiness on the finish.
+Aged in a way that softened rather than amplified the oak relative to the 10-year.
 Drew calls it one of his favorite whiskeys of the previous year.
-(00:09:41)
+(00:09:29)

 Full Transcript